 The animals can make do with their instincts.
-We, with our more evolved form of consciousness, need illusion.
+We, with our more evolved form of consciousness, need illusions.
 They live their ignorance through their sane instincts, we formulate ours as ideas.
 Since we have the eyes to see the truth, we need to stun and blinker them with our misconceptions.
-We are dressed-up animals, still stung by our lusts and alarms, but out of harmony with our natural bent.
+We are dressed-up animals, still stung by our lusts and alarms, but at odds with our natural bent.

 A sentient being needs to keep up the illusion of its meaning and purpose, so as to give its brute insensate will a pretext to go on with its struggle.

 We cling to convention because we are so listlessly artificial, but we can foil convention only by becoming strenuously artificial.
-It can be defeated not by spontaneity but only by forethought and deliberation.
+You can’t defeat it by spontaneity but only by forethought and deliberation.